geomagpy/IMBOT/README.md

 to their submission.
 Running a MS-DOS routine however get more and more complicated for data suppliers as such routine is not inherently supported by any modern operating system.
 Thus an automatic application simplifies the future usage until INTERMAGNET is updating format requirements for one-minute data.
-The CHECK1MIN process and its automatically send report includes checks for end-of-line characters in text files and header information in the obligatory INTERMAGNET archive format (IAF) files, by verification of words W01-W16 in those binary files.
+The CHECK1MIN process includes checks for end-of-line characters in text files and header information in the obligatory INTERMAGNET archive format (IAF) files, by verification of words W01-W16 in those binary files.
 It tests annual mean consistency, comparing yearmean.imo with values calculated from 1-minute data in IAF files.
 Discrepancies are flagged only if they exceed the file's resolution (1 nT & 0.1 minute).
 Baseline metadata